-Teams must compete in the state round to be eligible for a state award.
-AFA State Awards are higher ranking than State Tier awards, because they recognize top teams from the entire pool of division teams within the state
+Teams must compete in the State Round to be eligible for a state award.
+AFA State Awards rank higher than State Tier awards because they recognize top teams from the entire pool of division teams within the state.
+However, teams must have a score higher than zero points to be eligible for a State Award.

-- A. Open Division - The top three teams overall in each state, Canada, and the At-Large region are mailed a hard-copy AFA State Awards based on their State Round score. \ - B. All Service Division - The top three teams overall (regardless of category) in each state, Canada, and the At-Large region are mailed a hard-copy AFA State Awards based on their State Round score.\
+- A. Open Division - The top three teams overall in each state and the District of Columbia, Canada, and the At-Large region are mailed a hard-copy AFA State Awards based on their State Round score. - B. All Service Division - The top three teams overall (regardless of category) in each state and the District of Columbia, Canada, and the At-Large region are mailed a hard-copy AFA State Awards based on their State Round score. \